silentboy3dx/SparkleBeat-Streaming-Code/README.md

 1. Clone this repository to your local machine.
-2. Navigate to the streaming_code directory.
+2. Navigate to the created directory.
+3. copy .env-example and fill all required information.
 3. pip install -r requirements.txt
 4. Make sure you have some music on the music director
 5. Copy .env.example to .env and make sure you configure it to your needs.